AngelaSheahan/rock-spock/README.md

  As a player, I want to be able to login into the game without difficulty.<br/>

  <u>Result:</u>
  As a player, I can login without difficulty by entering me name and then clicking on the PLAY button.
-If I do not enter my name and click on the PLAY button, a modal with pop-up to remind me to enter my name before I can proceed with the game.
+If I do not enter my name and click on the PLAY button, a modal with pop-up to remind me to enter my name before I can proceed with the game.<br/>

+ <u>Expectation:</u>
+ As a player, if I am going to give my name I want my login name to be captured and used in the game.<br/>

+ <u>Result:</u>
+ As a player, after I enter ny name and click on the PLAY button, I see a 'Welcome [player name]!' message appear on the game screen. e.g. 'Welcome Angela!'.
+Also, when I win a round, the message 'Angela wins this round' appears.
+In addition, if I win the game, my name is used in the winner messge e.g. 'Angela wins game 7 - 3'.
+Finally, if I opt to play a new game, the message 'New Game Angela!' appears.
+I like this personal touch and it makes me want to proceed with the game and play another game.<br/>

+  <u>Expectation:</u>
+ As a player, I want to be to select either Rock, Paper, Scissor, Lizard, Spock.<br/>

+ <u>Result:</u>
+ As a player, I can easily make a choice by clicking on either of the Rock, Paper, Scissor, Lizard, Spock buttons at the top of the game screen.
+I can clearly see which I am selecting as the button changes colour when I hover my mouse over it.<br/>

+<u>Expectation:</u>
+ As a player, I want to be able to clearly see my score and I want it be updated after each win.<br/>

+ <u>Result:</u>
+ As a player, if I win the round my score counter is updated.
+This is clearly displayed above my most recently selected hand image.<br/>

+ <u>Expectation:</u>
+ As a player, I want to be able to clearly see the computers score and I want it be updated after each win.<br/>

+ <u>Result:</u>
+ As a player, if the computer wins the round, I can see its score counter updated.
+This is clearly displayed above the computers most recently selected hand image.<br/>

+  <u>Expectation:</u>
+ As a player, I want to be able to clearly see who wins each round.<br/>

+ <u>Expectation:</u>
+ As a player, I want to be able to clearly see who wins each round.<br/>

+<u>Expectation:</u>
+ As a player,  I want to be able to see who won the game and what the final score is.<br/>

+ <u>Expectation:</u>
+ As a player, I want to have the choice to either exit the game or play a new game.<br/>